axismaps/cartography-crash-course/resources.md

 Other resource lists

-- [Resources](http://tolomaps.com/resources/) list from Robin Tolochko
+- [Resources](http://tolomaps.com/resources/) list from Robin Tolochko.
+Many links on this page are copied from there!
 - [Geo how-to](https://github.com/nvkelso/geo-how-to) from Nathaniel Vaughn Kelso
 - [DUSPviz resources page](http://duspviz.mit.edu/resources/)